AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-ExperimentData.md

 stimulus_presentations_id [index]
 : (int) identifier for a stimulus presentation (presentation of an image)

+stimulus_block_name
+: (str) name of each stimulus block indicating whether it is a gray screen (spontaneous activity period), change detection behavior task performance, or display of a natural movie

+stimulus_block
+: (int) index corresponding to `stimulus_block_name`

+image_name
+: (str) Indicates which natural scene image stimulus was shown for this stimulus presentation.
+Value will be NaN for all stimulus blocks other than `change_detection_behavior`

+image_index
+: (int) image index (0-7) for a given session, corresponding to each image name

+movie_frame_index
+: (int) index corresponding to the frame in the natural movie that was displayed at the end of some sessions; value will be -99 for all stimulus blocks other than `natural_movie_one`

+duration
+: (float) the duration, in seconds, of each stimulus presentation or spontaneous activity period; equivalent to `stop_time` - `start_time`

 start_time
 : (float) image presentation start time in seconds

 end_time
 : (float) image presentation end time in seconds

-image_name
-: *str* Indicates which natural scene image stimulus was shown for this stimulus presentation.

-image_index
-: (int) image index (0-7) for a given session, corresponding to each image name

-is_change
-: *bool* Indicates whether the image identity changed for this stimulus presentation

-omitted
-: (bool) True if no image was shown for this stimulus presentation

-trials_id
-: (int) Id to match to the table Index of the trials table.

-flashes_since_change
-: *float* Indicates how many flashes of the same image have occurred since the last stimulus change.
-NaN for blocks 1-4.

 start_frame
 : (int) image presentation start frame